“The network is the computer.”

 Why Now

-AGI breaks the assumptions of static networking.
+AI breaks the assumptions of static networking.

 Agents don’t wait.
-They act.
+They self-organize.

 And they don’t forgive latency, failure, or blind spots.

-The internet wasn’t built for this.
+Modern systems weren’t built for this.

 We are.